< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 Voltage & Battery Platform

-Consumer battery backpack blowers run 40V–56V.
+Consumer battery backpack blowers run 36V–56V.
 Commercial battery backpack blowers use 56V–82V platforms.
 Higher voltage enables higher sustained CFM.
 Battery platforms are proprietary — choose a brand ecosystem you'll commit to across tools.

 Battery Capacity (Ah)

 Measured in amp-hours (Ah).
-Larger Ah = longer runtime on your battery backpack blower.
+Larger Ah = longer runtime.
 Typical range is 4Ah–12Ah per pack.
 Some battery backpack blowers accept dual batteries for extended runtime.
 A 56V/7.5Ah pack provides roughly 30–45 min at high speed.

 Range: 4Ah – 12Ah per pack